The Shocking Truth About Motorcycle Accidents

 In 2017 alone, a total of 5,172 motorcyclists were killed in an accident.
 Of these motorcyclist deaths, 38 percent occurred in single-vehicle crashes, and 62 percent occurred in multiple-vehicle crashes.
 The vast majority of motorcyclists both injured and killed in 2017 were male, making up 91 percent of fatalities.

-This overwhelming amount of motorcycle accidents is not a new trend.
+This overwhelming amount of motorcycle accidents are not a new trend.
 Rider deaths have steadily been increasing, and in 2017 fatalities among motorcycle drivers and passengers were more than double those in 1997.

 A Troubling 30 Year Trend